 Every spring, the 3,800 cherry trees along Washington, D.C.’s Tidal Basin burst into a symphony of pink-and-white blossoms.
 Because this picturesque period lasts, on average, just four to seven days, the spectacle is a much-anticipated annual event, with local horticulturalists and cherry blossom enthusiasts alike predicting the timing of peak bloom ahead of the National Park Service’s (NPS) official announcement.

-This year, reports the NPS, peak bloom—when more than 70 percent of Yoshino cherry trees, the most common species in the area, open their buds—is projected to begin between March 21 and 24.
+This year, reports the NPS, peak bloom—when more than 70 percent of Yoshino cherry trees, the most common species in the area, open their buds—is projected to take place between April 2 and 5.
+Due to Covid-19 restrictions, visitors may only be able to see the blooms virtually, but as National Park Service spokesperson Mike Litterst tells Washingtonian’s Andrew Beaujon, officials are evaluating “what, if any, opportunities will be available to view the blossoms in person at the Tidal Basin.”

-In honor of today’s updated peak bloom announcement, Smithsonian magazine has compiled a list of ten fun facts highlighted in Cherry Blossoms: Sakura Collections From the Library of Congress, a new offering from Smithsonian Books that invites readers to learn about the trees’ history through original artwork, artifacts and photographs.
+In honor of peak bloom, Smithsonian magazine has compiled a list of ten fun facts highlighted in Cherry Blossoms: Sakura Collections From the Library of Congress, a 2020 offering from Smithsonian Books that invites readers to learn about the trees’ history through original artwork, artifacts and photographs.

 1. The 1,200-year-old tradition has its roots in plum blossoms.